-Marine and Fishery Sciences (MAFIS) is an Open Access, charge-free journal edited by the Instituto Nacional de Investigación y Desarrollo Pesquero (INIDEP) that publishes double blind peer-reviewed articles of original investigations not published elsewhere except as a brief abstract in a scientific meeting or symposium.
-It is published two times a year (June and December) aiming all work and studies on applied or scientific research within the many varied areas of the marine sciences, including but not limited to aquaculture production, oceanography and marine technologies including conservation and environmental impact.
-MAFIS is specialized in marine and freshwater fisheries, including social-related aspects that directly or indirectly affect to human populations including conservation and environmental impact.
-The quality of the journal is guaranteed by the editorial and advisory boards, consisting of leading researchers in the field of marine sciences.
+Marine & Fishery Sciences (MAFIS) is an Open Access charge-free journal edited by the Instituto Nacional de Investigación y Desarrollo Pesquero (INIDEP) that publishes peer-reviewed articles of original investigations not published elsewhere except as a brief abstract in a scientific meeting or symposium.
+It is published two times a year (January and July) aiming all work and studies on applied or scientific research within the many varied areas of the marine, brackish and freshwater sciences, such as Biology and Ecology, Biodiversity, Oceanography, Limnology, Coastal Management, Fisheries, Aquaculture, Ecosystems, and their social-related aspects that directly or indirectly affect to human populations including conservation and environmental impact.
+The quality of the journal is guaranteed by the editorial board, consisting of renowned researchers in the field of marine sciences.
 Contributions to and publications in MAFIS are free of charge.
 Submissions should be written in Spanish or English in one of the following categories:

 Original Research Papers are generally based upon hypothesis-driven research providing new information to the knowledge base, not just to confirm previously published work.
 Descriptive studies presenting novel information or observations and/or scholarly insight that contributes to advancement of the state of information on a given scientific topic are also allowed.